Sexual Harassment Attorney El Paso, TX

 • Inform Your Supervisor: If the person still continues the behavior after your conversation, it’s time to tell your supervisor.
 He or she should handle your complaint with confidentiality.

-• File a Complaint With EEOC: If your employer hasn’t been able to stop the harassment, you should file a complaint with the Equal Employment Opportunity Commision (EEOC).
+• File a Complaint With EEOC: If your employer hasn’t been able to stop the harassment, you should file a complaint with the Equal Employment Opportunity Commission (EEOC).
 The agency will investigate your complaint and determine if you have grounds to file a lawsuit.

 • File a Lawsuit: If the EEOC issues you a right to sue letter, you can file a sexual harassment lawsuit against your employer.
 This type of lawsuit can involve many complexities, so you should hire an experienced lawyer to assist you.
 He or she can help you gather evidence, identify witnesses and protect your legal rights.

-Call Davie & Valdez P.C. today!
+Call a sexual harassment lawyer at Davie & Valdez P.C. today!

 EMAIL US